-Opiate (or opioid) addiction is one of the most prominent forms of drug abuse worldwide, and it has been estimated that, in the United States alone, three million people are affected by opiate abuse.
+Opiate (or opioid) addiction is one of the most prominent forms of drug abuse worldwide, and it has been estimated that in the United States alone, 3 million people are affected by opiate abuse.
 Opiates refer to any type of narcotic opioid that is derived from opium poppy plants.
-Opiates work to depress the nervous system and are commonly used to reduce pain or to aid in helping people fall asleep.
-They can also be used to quiet feelings of uneasiness and to help one rest and relax.
-Some of the most common opiates include heroin, morphine, vicodin, codeine, oxycontin, and percocet.
+Opiates work to depress the nervous system and are commonly used to reduce pain or to help people fall asleep.
+They can also be used to quiet feelings of uneasiness and to help a person rest and relax.
+Some of the most common opiates include heroin, morphine, Vicodin, codeine, OxyContin, and Percocet.

-Regardless of what type of opiate abuse you struggle with, there is help available to you.
-At Vantage Point of Northwest Arkansas, located in Fayetteville, we strive to meet the individual needs of every individual who walks through our cnter’s doors.
-For over 30 years, we have successfully provided services for children, adolescents, adults, and seniors who find themselves struggling with mental illness drug addiction.
-Our caring professionals make it their goal to ensure that every person who receives treatment an rehab at Vantage Point is provided with services that are truly tailored to meet each and every one of his or her specific needs.
+Regardless of which type of opiate use you struggle with, help is available.
+At Vantage Point of Northwest Arkansas, located in Fayetteville, we strive to meet the needs of every individual who walks through our center’s doors.
+For over 35 years, we have successfully provided services for adults and senior adults who find themselves struggling with drug addiction.
+Our caring professionals make it their goal to ensure that every person who receives treatment and rehab at Vantage Point is provided with services that are truly tailored to meet their specific needs.

 Addiction does not have to rule your life.
 You can get the help that you need – the help that you deserve – at Vantage Point of Northwest Arkansas.

-If you have been abusing opiates for any extended period of time, you have probably started to notice some of the consequences that your use has had on your mind and body.
-Risky behaviors that may not have seemed so risky at the time, due to the fact that you were high, may now have you stuck in a position where you have to deal with the negative consequences of those behaviors.
-Your opiate use may have led you down the dangerous path to abusing other opiates, such as heroin.
+If you have been using opiates for any extended period of time, you have probably started to notice some of the consequences that your use has had on your mind and body.
+Risky behaviors that may not have seemed so risky at the time due to the fact that you were high may now have you stuck in a position where you have to deal with negative consequences.
+Your opiate use may have led you down a dangerous path of using other opiates, such as heroin.
 You may start seeing the negative physical aspects of your use, as well as the negative psychological and emotional disturbances that have occurred as a result.
 If this is the case, it’s time to get the treatment and rehab that you need and deserve.

-At Vantage Point of Northwest Arkansas, located in Fayetteville, we know that addictions do not present themselves in the same way for everyone; we know that your experiences may greatly differ from another person suffering from the same type of addiction.
-Because of that, we strive to gain an understanding of what you as an individual are experiencing and we will help you find the meaningful ways to express what you are feeling.
+At Vantage Point of Northwest Arkansas, located in Fayetteville, we know that addictions do not present themselves in the same way for everyone, and that your experiences may differ greatly from the experiences of another person who is suffering from the same type of addiction.
+Because of that, we strive to gain an understanding of what you as an individual are experiencing, and to help you find meaningful ways to express what you are feeling.

-At Vantage Point, we offer a full continuum of care at our center that ranges from acute inpatient treatment and rehab to a variety of outpatient treatments.
+At Vantage Point, we offer care at our center that includes acute inpatient treatment.
 We are diligent in finding ways to meet the specific needs of every patient at our center so that when they leave us, they feel as though they have received the best treatment and rehab possible.

-When you first arrive at Vantage Point for opiate abuse, you will meet with a qualified assessment specialist who will conduct a thorough psychosocial assessment in order to make sure that we understand the depth of each and every one of your specific needs.
-In doing so, we are then able to customize an opiate addiction treatment and rehab plan to meet those needs.
+When you first arrive at Vantage Point for opiate addiction, you will meet with a qualified assessment specialist who will conduct a thorough psychosocial assessment to ensure that we understand your specific needs.
+With the results of the assessment, we are then able to customize an opiate addiction treatment and rehab plan to meet those needs.
 Once the assessment is complete, an appropriate level of care will be recommended, and an individualized treatment and rehab plan will be devised under the guidance of a psychiatrist, a case manager, and a qualified therapist.
 Your input will greatly impact the success of that treatment and rehab plan.

-At Vantage Point, you will be offered a variety of different forms of treatment and rehab modalities, tailored to meet your specific needs.
-The different aspects of treatment we provide through at our center for opiate addiction include:
+At Vantage Point, we offer a variety of treatment and rehab modalities that are tailored to meet your specific needs.
+The different aspects of treatment we provide at our center for opiate addiction include:

-Medication management: Part of successfully treating and managing opioid addiction can come in the form of psychotropic medication.
-You will work closely with your psychiatrist during rehab at our center in order to find a medication that best suits your chemistry and that medication will be consistently monitored throughout your stay with us.
-If changes in medication are required, the psychiatrist with whom you work will walk you through that process.
+Medication management: Psychotropic medication can assist in the successful treatment and management of opioid addiction.
+You will work closely with your psychiatrist during rehab at our center in order to find a medication that best suits your chemistry, and that medication will be consistently monitored throughout your stay with us.
+If changes in medication are required, your psychiatrist will walk you through that process.

 Individual therapy: All of our center’s patients will participate in individual (one-on-one) therapy with a qualified therapist at least once per week while in rehab.
-However, additional session can occur at any time, following the request of the patient or at the discretion of the therapist.
-During these sessions, patients will have the opportunity to explore and process the various emotions that they may be experiencing, while working with the therapist to identify the negative thought patterns that have led to abuse opiates.
-Individual therapy is also a time where patients in rehab at our center can learn appropriate coping skills that they can apply in order to deal with the stresses that they face on a daily basis.
+However, additional sessions can occur at any time at the request of the patient and the discretion of the therapist.
+During these sessions, patients have the opportunity to explore and process the various emotions that they may be experiencing while also working with the therapist to identify the negative thought patterns that have led to their opiate use.
+Individual therapy is also a time where patients in rehab at our center can learn appropriate coping skills that they can apply when dealing with the stresses that they face on a daily basis.

 Group therapy: Group therapy is held at our center on an ongoing basis, meeting multiple times per day.
-These group sessions will cover topics such as developing positive coping skills, exploring emotional disturbances and the causes for them, maintaining mood control, and developing healthy interpersonal relationships.
-Group therapy sessions are also an ideal time for patients in rehab for opiate abuse to come together to support one another on their journey of recovery.
+These group sessions cover topics such as developing positive coping skills, exploring emotional disturbances and their causes, maintaining mood control, and developing healthy interpersonal relationships.
+Group therapy sessions are also an ideal time for patients to come together to support one another on their recovery journeys.

 Planning for discharge begins at the time of a patient’s admission into rehab for opiate addiction at our center.
 We know how important it is for our center’s patients to get the help that they need and be able to return to their normal daily lives as soon as possible.
 By having a discharge plan that is started at the time of admission to rehab, it allows case managers and care coordinators time to organize future treatment options that can be provided to patients following their discharge.
-Patients will be discharged from rehab at our center having the comfort of knowing that the next stage of their treatment is already in place.
-On the day of discharge, patients will have a final meeting with their treatment and rehab team in order to go over the next steps for treatment for opiate abuse.
-Patients will leave our program with the comfort of knowing that they will still have the ongoing support that they need.
+On the day of discharge, patients will have a final meeting with their treatment and rehab team in order to go over the next steps for treatment for opiate addiction.
+Patients will leave our program with the next stage of their treatment in place and with the comfort of knowing that they will have the ongoing support that they need.